 Cell-penetrating poly(disulfide)s (CPDs) operate with a hybrid mechanism, combining dynamic covalent disulfide exchange chemistry with the repulsion-driven ion pairing known from cell-penetrating peptides (CPPs).
 We are constantly developing new CPD architectures and use them to deliver proteins (antibodies, nanobodies, etc), nanoparticles (quantum dots, etc), artificial metalloenzymes as gene switches in designer mammalian cells, and so on.
 The efficient cytosolic delivery of functionalized quantum dots is a fine example for the type of challenges in biology that can be addressed with fundamentally new ways to enter into cells.
 Alternative chemical methods do not exist.
 The discovery of new, general and reliable ways to enter cells thus promises solutions for one of the most persistent challenges in the life sciences, including public health.
 This is a very exciting perspective.

-Methods: This project is ideal for those who are interested in combining substantial multistep synthesis with (optional) experience in polymer chemistry (GPC, DLS, etc) and biochemical methods (gel shift, cell culture, flow cytometry, confocal microscopy, etc).
-It can also accommodate PhD students and postdocs with biochemistry background and with interest in minimal exposure to organic synthesis.
+Methods: These projects generate expertise in multistep synthesis, (optional) polymer chemistry (GPC, etc) and biochemical methods (uptake analysis, cell culture, flow cytometry, confocal microscopy, etc).
+They can also accommodate PhD students and postdocs with biochemistry background and preference for limited exposure to organic synthesis.